Friday the 13th was Doomsday for the Knights Templar.

 Where would the fleeing Templars escape to?
 The hand of the Pope stretched across Europe with one exception: Scotland.
 Robert the Bruce had killed the Red Comyn before the altar in Greyfriar’s Church, Dumfries, an act which would result in his excommunication.
 Bruce was at war with the English at the time and fighting men were a much-needed commodity.
 However, this would need to be a clandestine affair, for the Scots had entered into an alliance with France against their shared enemy and if Bruce ever wanted to return to the bosom of the church he could not been seen to harbour the Pope’s enemies.

-Theorists have proposed that a band of Templar knights had fought at the Bruce’s side at the Battle of Bannockburn on the 24th June 1314, a victory that would secure Scotland’s independence from the English.
-Incidentally, Jacques de Malay, the Grand Master of the Knights Templar was burnt at the stake, earlier that year on 18th March.
-With his dying breath he called a curse down upon his tormentors.
-He called upon both king and pope to meet with him within the year for judgement at the throne of God.
-Clement died within a month and Philip died in November of that same year.
+Incidentally, the Grand Master Jacques de Molay was burnt at the stake in March 1314, the same year as Bannockburn.
+With his dying breath, he called a curse down upon his tormentors.
+He summoned both the King and the Pope to meet him within the year for judgement at the throne of God.
+Remarkably, Clement died within a month, and Philip died in November of that same year.
 The King was 46 years old.

 Related Spooky